luni64/TeensyStep/README.md

 # TeensyStep V2 - Fast Stepper Library for PJRC Teensy boards

 Please note: This is version 2 of the library.
 This version has a new user interface.
-Version 1 is still available in branch **Version-1**.
+The version 1 is still available in the branch [Version-1](https://github.com/luni64/TeensyStep/tree/Version-1).

 ## Detailed Documentation can be found here [https://luni64.github.io/TeensyStep/](https://luni64.github.io/TeensyStep/)